 He stole Robin Gibb’s head!

-Robin Gibb is one of the three brothers who make up the quintessential disco band the Bee Gees; during the height of their success he had famously long, flowing locks.
+Robin Gibb (1949-2012) was one of the three brothers who made up the quintessential disco band the Bee Gees; during the height of their success he had famously long, flowing locks.

 Marcia Brady on backup.